xdxdVSxdxd/LaCuraBook/IT/La-Cura-Summer-School/Introduction-materials/Preparing for the Summer School.md

-Materials
+*Materials*
 There will be materials dedicated to the whole summer school and to each of the groups in which the work will develop.
 Obviously, each participant will have access to all the materials, and not only to the ones of their group.

 Dedicated to the whole school:

-General reading list
+- General reading list
-Plenary presentations materials, including online repository and reference links to videos, datasets, interactive experiences…
+- Plenary presentations materials, including online repository and reference links to videos, datasets, interactive experiences…
-Human Ecosystems software platform
+- Human Ecosystems software platform
-Contacts list for all participants
+- Contacts list for all participants
-Certificate of participation
+- Certificate of participation

 Dedicated each group:

-Reading list dedicated to each area of work
+- Reading list dedicated to each area of work
-Overview presentation materials, covering for each area an array of the possible ways, methods and technologies which can be used to confront with that specific domain, complete with resources, reference links, case studies, links to how-tos and tutorials
+- Overview presentation materials, covering for each area an array of the possible ways, methods and technologies which can be used to confront with that specific domain, complete with resources, reference links, case studies, links to how-tos and tutorials
-Detail presentation materials, covering the strategy/approach/technology which will be used in depth during the summer school: of all the possible approaches presented during the overviews, we will use one, explaining why we chose it and how it allows to properly achieve our objectives.
+- Detail presentation materials, covering the strategy/approach/technology which will be used in depth during the summer school: of all the possible approaches presented during the overviews, we will use one, explaining why we chose it and how it allows to properly achieve our objectives.
 Links and references will be provided to case studies, tutorials, how-tos and tools.
-Library/repository of software tools, schematics, libraries, components lists, configuration patterns, documentation, which can be used to do similar projects
+- - Library/repository of software tools, schematics, libraries, components lists, configuration patterns, documentation, which can be used to do similar projects
-A report on the activities which will show the steps of the process, the ways in which different groups have collaborated, and a review of the critical issues and of the ways in which they have been solved (so that people wishing to do the same things will be able to benefit from this)
+- A report on the activities which will show the steps of the process, the ways in which different groups have collaborated, and a review of the critical issues and of the ways in which they have been solved (so that people wishing to do the same things will be able to benefit from this)

-Communication/Collaboration tools
+## Communication/Collaboration tools
 There are 3 types of tools we will use for communication and collaboration:

-Tools to communicate among all participants and with the participants of the single groups Tools to store documents, software, configurations, schematics, images, application files and other digital assets Tools to perform the interactions which will go on among the different groups
+- Tools to communicate among all participants and with the participants of the single groups
+- Tools to store documents, software, configurations, schematics, images, application files and other digital assets
+- Tools to perform the interactions which will go on among the different groups